Gravitating vortices with positive curvature: Introduction

-The condition $\tau > 2N$ was first obtained in \cite{Brad,G1,Noguchi}, and is equivalent to the existence of solutions of the vortex equation \eqref{eq:vortexeqintro}.
-Our main result is a converse of \cite[Theorem 1.3]{AlGaGaPi}, by the first two authors jointly with \'Alvarez-C\'onsul and Garc\'ia-Prada, which established the GIT polystability of the divisor $D$ assuming the existence of gravitating vortices.
-Thus, combined with this result, Theorem \ref{th:mainintro} provides a complete solution of the existence problem for gravitating vortices with $c > 0$.
+Our main results give a converse of \cite[Theorem 1.3]{AlGaGaPi}, by the first two authors jointly with \'Alvarez-C\'onsul and Garc\'ia-Prada, which established the GIT polystability of the divisor $D$ assuming the existence of \eqref{eq:gravvortexeq1intro}.
+Thus, combined with this result, Theorem \ref{intro:thm{existence}} and Theorem \ref{th:mainintro} provide a complete solution to the existence problem for gravitating vortices with $c \geqslant 0$.

-Applying Yang's existence result for the case $c = 0$ ($\alpha = \tfrac{1}{\tau N}$) \cite{Yang,Yang3}, the statement of Theorem \ref{th:mainintro} holds true for the semi-open interval $(0,\tfrac{1}{\tau N}]$.
-As a matter of fact, our method of proof of Theorem \ref{th:mainintro} exploits a continuity path starting from Yang's solution with $\alpha = \tfrac{1}{\tau N}$, and deforming the coupling constant $\alpha$ towards $0$.
-To prove in Proposition \ref{prop:open} that the existence of solutions of \eqref{eq:gravvortexeq1intro} is an open condition along the path, we distinguish two cases.
+When $D = \tfrac{N}{2} \cdot p_1 + \tfrac{N}{2} \cdot p_2$ (i.e. $D$ is strictly polystable), the statement of Theorem \ref{intro:thm{existence}} follows from the study of the volume of Yang's symmetric solution \cite{Yang3} (see Proposition \ref{prop:YangODEvolumeestimate}).
+For $D$ stable, Theorem \ref{intro:thm{existence}} is proved via a continuity method starting from any solution of the Einstein-Bogomol'nyi equations constructed by Yang in \cite{Yang} and deforming the volume.
+Our method of proof of Theorem \ref{th:mainintro} also exploits a continuity path starting from a solution with $\alpha = \tfrac{1}{\tau N}$, and deforming the coupling constant $\alpha$ towards $0$.
+Since these two continuity methods are similar, we provide a detailed proof of Theorem \ref{th:mainintro} in Section \ref{sec:open} and Section \ref{sec:close} and specify the key changes needed for the proof of Theorem \ref{intro:thm{existence}} in Section \ref{sec:eb}.
+To prove that the existence of solutions of \eqref{eq:gravvortexeq1intro} is an open condition along the path, we distinguish two cases.
 The case when the support of the divisor $D$ has more than two points follows easily by application of the implicit function theorem (see Lemma \ref{lem:openst}).
-Our proof breaks down in the strictly polystable case (corresponding to $D = \tfrac{N}{2}p_1 + \tfrac{N}{2}p_2$) due to the presence of symmetries.
-Motivated by this, in Definition \ref{def:extremal_pair} we introduce a notion of \emph{extremal pair}, which provides an analogue for the gravitating vortex equations of the familiar notion of extremal metric in K\"ahler geometry.
-With this definition at hand, the proof of the strictly polystable case follows by a Lebrun-Simanca type argument \cite{LS1} (see Lemma \ref{lem:openpolyst}), combining the $\alpha$-Futaki invariant, introduced in \cite{AlGaGaPi}, with a Matsushima-Lichnerowicz type theorem for the gravitating vortex equations (see \cite[Theorem 3.6]{AlGaGa3}).
+Our proof breaks down in the strictly polystable case due to the presence of symmetries.
+Motivated by this, in Definition \ref{def:extremal_pair} we introduce a notion of \emph{extremal pair}, which provides an analogue for the gravitating vortex equations of the familiar notion of an extremal metric in K\"ahler geometry.
+With this definition at hand, the proof of the strictly polystable case follows by a Lebrun-Simanca type argument \cite{AlGaGa2,LS1} (see Lemma \ref{lem:openpolyst}), combining the $\alpha$-Futaki invariant, introduced in \cite{AlGaGaPi}, with a Matsushima-Lichnerowicz type theorem for the gravitating vortex equations (see \cite[Theorem 3.6]{AlGaGa3}).

 As for closedness, the $C^0$ estimate for the K\"ahler potentials along the path is obstructed by the GIT polystability of the divisor $D$ \cite[Theorem 1.3]{AlGaGaPi}.
 To tackle this problem, in Section \ref{subsec:RGV} we relate \eqref{eq:gravvortexeq1intro} to a different set of equations that we call the \emph{Riemannian gravitating vortex equations} (see Definition \ref{def:RGV}).
 These new equations get rid of the dependence on the line bundle at the cost of introducing singularities.
 Then, we derive an \emph{a priori} $C^1$ estimate for the scalar curvature of a solution of \eqref{eq:RGV} in Section \ref{subsec:apriori}, using which we obtain a Cheeger-Gromov limit.
 The diffeomorphisms involved in taking the limit are not necessarily holomorphic, but we use a slice theorem and the uniqueness of almost complex structure on $S^2$ to promote them to a sequence of holomorphic automorphisms of $\mathbb{P}^1$ (see Lemma \ref{lem:CGamm}).
 A delicate analysis of the Green's functions along the sequence allows us to show that the amended Cheeger-Gromov limit is a solution of the Riemannian gravitating vortex equations.
 Thus, the limit divisor is polystable by \cite{AlGaGaPi} and must then be inside the $\SL(2,\mathbb{C})$-orbit of $D$.